mfisherman/docker/opencilk/README.md

 It will automatically download the docker image to your system and run it.
 The argument `-it` allows you to run the container in interactive mode and will open a shell.
 Further, the command mounts the directory, from where you run the command above, into the folder `/project`of the container.
-That way you can use your favorite editor to write your code an run `clang` with the `-fopencilk` flag in the container.
+That way you can use your favorite editor to write your code and run `clang` with the `-fopencilk` flag in the container.

 ## OS/ARCH
 The image is built for 64bit architectures from source.